getanp/anp-imager/README.md

 ---

-⚙️ Installation
+Installation
-🧩 1.
-Copy required directories
+1. Copy required directories

 From the project repository root:

-'''
+'''bash
 # Copy the imaging scripts into the system root
 sudo cp -r scripts/* /